nex3/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 <tr><td>GA: Twinkling Titanite - rafters, down lower level ladder</td><td>In a chest reachable after dropping down from the Archives rafters and down a ladder near the Corpse-grub</td></tr>
 <tr><td>GA: Twinkling Titanite - rooftops, lizard #1</td><td>Dropped by one of the pair of Crystal Lizards, on the right side, found going up a slope past the gargoyle on the Archives roof</td></tr>
 <tr><td>GA: Twinkling Titanite - rooftops, lizard #2</td><td>Dropped by one of the pair of Crystal Lizards, on the left side, found going up a slope past the gargoyle on the Archives roof</td></tr>
-<tr><td>GA: Twinkling Titanite - upstairs from 4F, lizard</td><td>Dropped by a Crystal Lizard found heading from the first elevator shortcut with the movable bookshelf, on the right side up the stairs before exiting to the roof</td></tr>
+<tr><td>GA: Twinkling Titanite - up stairs from 4F, lizard</td><td>Dropped by a Crystal Lizard found heading from the first elevator shortcut with the movable bookshelf, on the right side up the stairs before exiting to the roof</td></tr>
 <tr><td>GA: Undead Bone Shard - 5F, by entrance</td><td>On the corpse of a sitting Archives Scholar on a balcony high in the Archives overlooking the area with the Grand Archives Scholars with a shortcut ladder, near the final wax pool</td></tr>
 <tr><td>GA: Witch&#x27;s Locks - dark room, behind retractable bookshelf</td><td>Behind a bookshelf in the dark room with the Crystal Lizards, moved by a lever in the same room</td></tr>
 <tr><td>HWL: Astora Straight Sword - fort walkway, drop down</td><td>In the building with the Pus of Man on the roof, past the Lothric Knight down a hallway obscured by a wooden wheel, dropping down past the edge</td></tr>